otaviofff/leagues-watch/README.md

-# Leagues Watch
+# Leagues Watch (API)

-This is a proof-of-concept application built on top of AWS SNS (Simple Notification Service).
+We monitor all major professional sports leagues (MLB, MLS, NBA, NHL) and notify you as soon as breaking news and scores become available.

-Leagues Watch monitors Canadian teams in Major Leagues, then notify you with breaking news and scores, through Email or SMS.
+This Web application is a proof-of-concept on top of Amazon SNS (Simple Notification Service).
+But it's pretty useful too =)